megaluck/documentation/docs/introduction/03-Cross-chain-transfer-protocol.rst

 A backward transfer moves coins back from a sidechain to a mainchain destination.
 A Backward Transfer is initiated by a **Withdrawal Request** which is a sidechain transaction issued by the coin owners.
 The request specifies the mainchain destination, and the amount.
 More precisely, the withdrawal request owner will create a WithdrawalRequestBox that destroys the specified amount of coins in a sidechain.
 This is not enough to move those coins back to the mainchain though: we need to wait the end of the withdrawal epoch, when all the coins specified in that epoch’s Withdrawal Requests are listed in a single Certificate, that is the propagated to the mainchain.
 The Certificate includes a succinct cryptographic proof that the rules associated with the declared verifying key have been respected.
-Certificates are processed by the mainchain consensus, which recreates the coins as specified by the certificate, only checking that the proof verifies, and that the coins received by a sidechain are not  more than the amount sent to it.
+Certificates are processed by the mainchain consensus, which recreates the coins as specified by the certificate, only checking that the proof verifies, and that the coins received by a sidechain are not  more than the amount that was sent to it.

 Summary
 =======